zimolzak/active-learning/Readme.md

 ========

 In the future, can adapt the system to monitor the database and ask for new labels as appropriate to keep concepts up-to-date.
-Limitation?
-Doesn't tell you "when to stop."
+Limitation: Doesn't tell you "when to stop."
 Workable for few thousands of rows: SME can sign off on each row.
 Will be workable for 10,000+ if additional "stopping" criterion developed.

 Conclusion
 ========